APSL/redux-i18n/README.md

 When the translations are generated from po import file, this node is created automatically.

-*Note*: From version 1.5.10 allows use all existing pluralization rules: http://docs.translatehouse.org/projects/localization-guide/en/latest/l10n/pluralforms.html
+*Note*: Versions >=1.5.10 allow to use all existing pluralization rules: http://docs.translatehouse.org/projects/localization-guide/en/latest/l10n/pluralforms.html

 ## Change language